Interim Dean: Tetine Sentell

 February 1 for fall admission

-The BSW degree is now available to Hawai‘i residents via distance education technology.
+The BSW degree is available to Hawai‘i residents via distance education technology.
 Classes are delivered asynchronously online.
-For more information, call (808) 956-9470, visit the website at www.hawaii.edu/sswork/de/, or email firstname.lastname@example.org.
+For more information, call (808) 956-9470, visit the website at manoa.hawaii.edu/thompson/distance-education/, or email email@example.com.

 Candidates must complete the following curriculum requirements:

-- The following social work knowledge-based courses must be included in the General Education Core or as lower division electives: any political science course, PHIL 110 or 111, any psychology course, SW 200, and a biology course that emphasizes human biology.
+- The following social work knowledge-based courses must be included in the General Education Core or as lower division electives: any political science course, any psychology course, SW 200, and a biology course that emphasizes human biology.

 - Social work major courses (38 credit hours) including SW 302, 303, 325, 326, 360, 361, 391, 402, 403, 440, 490, and 491.